Most of the damage from the sun comes from UV (ultra violet) rays - UVA and UVB.

 When choosing a sunscreen we should aim for one that suits our skin, but with at least SPF15 or greater, which contains UVA protection, is water-resistant and has an application method that suits our needs; this will encourage proper usage.
 It is important that we follow all of the instructions for best protection, but remember sunscreen should never be used to stay in the sun for longer.

 A person's skin type is the same over all the body, so the same SPF can be used all over.
 However, particular care needs to be taken over areas that are not usually exposed to the sun e.g. the abdomen, tops of the legs and the feet, or are particularly vulnerable to sunburn such as the nose, chest, tips of the ears and even the soles of the feet.

 Although UVA rays do play a small role in sunburn, the main concern is that UVA rays penetrate deeper into the skin and cause damage to the cells resulting in premature skin ageing.
 Both UVA and UVB rays are attributed to causing skin cancers of several kinds.

 The UVA protection that a sunscreen provides will be evident on the label.
 In the UK and across Europe, UVA protection is indicated on-pack by showing the letters "UVA" in a circle.

-The UVA logo is used throughout Europe to show that a product contains at least the recommended minimum level of UVA protection for a sunscreen.
+The UVA logo is used throughout the UK and Europe to show that a product contains at least the recommended minimum level of UVA protection for a sunscreen.

 Whilst the star system to indicate UVA protection has been effective in educating consumers in the UK, it is a commercial labelling system and not all sunscreens in the UK will carry the star rating for UVA protection and they will not be used in other European countries or across the world.